orbcode/orbuculum/README.md

 gdb setup files for each device type can be found in the `Support` directory.
 You'll find example get-you-going applications in the [Orbmule](https://github.com/orbcode/orbmule) repository including `gdbinit` scripts for OpenOCD, pyOCD and Blackmagic Probe Hosted.
-There are walkthroughs for lots of examples of the use of the orbuculum suite at [Orbcode]https://orbcode.org).
+There are walkthroughs for lots of examples of the use of the orbuculum suite at (Orbcode)[https://orbcode.org].

 When using SWO Orbuculum can use, or bypass, the TPIU.
-The TPIU adds (a small amount of) overhead to the datastream, but provides better synchronisation if there is corruption on the link.
+The TPIU adds overhead to the datastream, but provides better synchronisation if there is corruption on the link.
 To include the TPIU in decode stack, provide the -t option on the command line.
 If you don't provide it, and the ITM decoder sees